 David 01:13:16 That is new Mexican photons that you’ve seen me moving like a sundial

 Support the show to get full episodes and join the Discord community.
-Johannes (Yogi) is a freelance philosopher, researcher & educator.
-We discuss many...
+Tomás and I discuss his research and ideas on how memories are...